GeoscienceAustralia/dea-notebooks/README.md

 ## Introduction

-This repository hosts Jupyter Notebooks, Python scripts and workflows for analysing [Digital Earth Australia (DEA)](https://www.ga.gov.au/dea) satellite data and derived products.
+This repository contains Jupyter Notebooks and Python tools for for analysing [Digital Earth Australia (DEA)](https://www.ga.gov.au/dea) satellite data and derived products.
 This documentation is designed to provide a guide to getting started with DEA, and to showcase the wide